JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

    * `File → Preferences → Media Library → Add (+) Folder`

-### Optional: Automatic Artwork Fetching, does not work yet.
+### Optional: Automatic Artwork Fetching.

 If your library has missing or incompatible artwork:

-Album Artwork Downloader is probably the best bet for now, as the other options dont rly work in my script at the moment.
+Album Artwork Downloader is a good option for artwork downloads.
-Added 2nd theme layout with Bio artwork that downlaods a cover to your music folder.
+Added 2nd theme layout with Biography-v1.4.2.mod.29, artwork that downlaods a cover to your music folder.

 * A **Last.fm API key** is required for biography and album artwork fetching: